K-Akshit-Kumar/Sub-Projects-and-Components/README.md

 # Components
-This is a folder in which small Projects and Components are available
+This is a folder in which Sub Projects and Components are available

 ## Getting Started